-ROADWAY CLASSIFICATION APPROXIMATE TREE QUANTITY Principal Arterial - Airport Expressway 40' on center Principal Arterial - Terminal Roadway System (adjacent to buildings) Optional - trees not required Minor Arterial - Air Cargo Rd and portions of S. 160th St and S 170th St 40' on center Service Road (open to the public) 40' on center Refer to Appendix E for a map of ro adway classifications.
+ROADWAY CLASSIFICATION APPROXIMATE TREE QUANTITY Principal Arterial - Airport Expressway 40' on center Principal Arterial - Terminal Roadway System (adjacent to buildings) Optional - trees not required Minor Arterial - Air Cargo Rd and portions of S. 160th St and S 170th St 40' on center Service Road (open to the public) 40' on center

-- Spacing identified is intended to be used to calculate the general quantity of trees to be provided and does not include access curb cuts, such as driveway entrances.
+Spacing identified is intended to be used to calculate the general quantity of trees to be provided and does not include access curb cuts, such as driveway entrances.
 Actual tree spacing will vary per the requirements outlined below.